Burton Road tram stop: History

-In 1984, Greater Manchester Council and Greater Manchester Passenger Transport Executive announced the Project Light Rail scheme to develop a new light rail/tram system by re-opening use of disused railway lines in the region, including the route from Chorlton to East Didsbury.
+In 1984, Greater Manchester Council and Greater Manchester Passenger Transport Executive announced the Project Light Rail scheme to develop a new light rail/tram system by reopening use of disused railway lines in the region, including the route from Chorlton to East Didsbury.
 The first phase of the Manchester Metrolink system opened in 1992, but the Manchester South line was not included.
-Plans to re-open the line for light rail use were proposed in the early 1980s,but these proposals failed several times due to problems securing funding.
+Plans to reopen the line for light rail use were proposed in the early 1980s, but these proposals failed several times due to problems securing funding.